Buying Guides By Ethan Parker May 23, 2026 10 min read

 3) Pirelli P Zero PZ5

-Best for: drivers who want premium performance engineering and precise steering response.
+Best for: drivers who want premium performance tuning and precise steering response.

-• Strong dry handling and wet braking in a performance summer package.
+• Strong dry and wet priorities in a summer performance package.

 Michelin Pilot Sport 4 S tire and wheel shown for the #2 pick